WEREMSOFT/raylib-wiki-fork/Working-for-Android.md

-To build your raylib game for Android you need a different compiler than the one that comes with raylib installation, actually, you need a set of tools.
+To build your raylib game for Android you need a set of tools for Android.
 Those tools are basically the Android SDK and Android NDK that can be installed from Android Studio's built in SDK Manager.

 ### Installing Android tools